-Dan applies rich and diverse experience gained from working in the Office of General Counsel at the United States Environmental Protection Agency (EPA) to clients’ challenges on a broad array of issues.
+Dan applies the insight and experience he gained from working in the Office of General Counsel at the U.S. Environmental Protection Agency to clients’ challenges on a broad array of issues.

 He assists clients with many aspects of environmental and administrative law, including compliance counseling, permitting, due diligence, audits, commenting on agency rulemakings, administrative enforcement defense, and litigation.